cbrandlehner/Domino-Hash-Extractor/README.md

 The tool should not extract any hashes from your Domino Directory in a perfect world.

 If it can extract hashes, read the Domino documentation and implement a safe configuration.

+# Requirements

+You need a valid username and password to access the Domino server.
+This tool can not be used to gain access to a Domino server without valid credentials.